jksdua/thesis-presentation-for-pradeep/README.md

 ##### Selection of participants

 ##### Data collection and analysis
-- Collected through the phone application due to ease of use and the fact that the user already has the app on their device
+- Collected through a survey within the phone application due to ease of use and the fact that the user already has the app on their device
 	- Survey is sent as a push notification
+- Patients recruited from local medical centres in the area of Western Sydney
-- Analysed using
+- Qualitative analysis
+	- Construction of causal relationships suggested by literature to discuss behavioral change

 #### Timetable:
 	- July & August - Instrument construction